 From a young age I was a wanderer.
 I spent my childhood surrounded by farms, creeks, and lakes in Indiana.
 Although this might sound like an idyllic setting, I was constantly bored.
-We were many miles from the nearest town.
-I loved creating, however, buying supplies meant going to the drugstore and searching through two shelves of basic school supplies.
-The best supplies available were my surroundings.
+We were miles from the nearest town.
+This led me to creating with the natural resources around me..

-We had nearly 2 acres of grass to mow and rake during the summer months, which was a dreaded chore.
-As I raked these piles of dead grass into mounds, I soon started building and sculpting them into forts with sticks.
+I sculpted the mounds of grass from mowing into forts.
 I created these imaginary stories and soon the yard became my gallery.
-I would drift off into the woods and gather rocks and leaves.
+I gathered rocks and leaves from the woods.
 I’d dig clay out of nearby creeks, sculpt it and try to fire my works in our kitchen oven.
 This desire to create led me to study art at the Maryland Institute, College of Art in Baltimore, MD, where I received my BFA in painting.

 Upon arriving in Baltimore, I was truly fascinated and overwhelmed by the city.
 My work became abstract, full of energy, tension, and chaos as I tried to process city life.
 Falling in love with the urban environment, I moved to New York City for a year to study with independent artists.
 Upon finishing my studies, I moved back to Baltimore, where I had two one-person shows.